Last Updated: 12/29/2022

 - the animal appears sick and is a continued danger.

-Additionally, victims can consult an Iowa personal injury attorney in Des Moines for help collecting evidence and presenting a claim for damages against the dog’s owner.
+Additionally, victims can consult an Iowa personal injury attorney in Iowa for help collecting evidence and presenting a claim for damages against the dog’s owner.

 What to Do in the Case of a Dog Bite Injury

 Following a dog bite or attack, first secure your safety and that of others.
 Separate yourself from the animal and move to a safe place if necessary.

 Further steps to take after a dog bite or attack include: